What to Do When the Schedule Is Too Full

-Other families homeschool 4-days a week to leave one day free for extra curricular items.
-You can spend the day exploring the zoo, going on nature hikes, or even cleaning house.
+Other families homeschool 4-days a week to leave one day free for extracurricular items.
+You can spend the day exploring the zoo, going on nature hikes, or even cleaning the house.

 Think out of the box.
 Dinner may not work for your family because of various activities.
 What about breakfast?
 Have you thought about making a hot breakfast for the family every morning to sit and enjoy eating together?
 Then you could simply offer a simple meal for supper as people come home from their activities.

 Write down your ideal schedule and work it around the vital activities for your family.

 Don’t let the good overwhelm the best for your family.
 Set limits on these activities.